 St Luke’s prioritises Digital Technologies as an integral part of the core curriculum for students from Pre-Primary to Year 6.
 At St Luke’s we believe that technology is the future of all workplace skills that is required for our students of today.

 To support our Technologies program, the school provides the necessary infrastructure, hardware, technicians and a Digital Technologies Lead teacher to support staff and students.
 Careful consideration is taken when purchasing school owned devices for students and their shared use in Junior Primary (Pre Primary – Year 2).
 St Luke’s provides our Year 3 students with a school owned and managed 1:1 iPad.
 In Years 4 to 6, students have a 1:1 BYOD iPad program.

 Technology Resources & Infrastructure

-Each room in St Luke’s is fitted with a large television and some are interactive to support our teaching and learning program.
+Each room in St Luke’s is fitted with a large television or interactive CommBox to support our teaching and learning program.
 Additionally, our school is equipped with new infrastructure to ensure adequate bandwidth for 1:1 devices.
-Teachers have access to a bank of Lego and robotic equipment to enhance their digital technologies lessons.
+Teachers have access to a bank of Lego and robotic equipment to enhance their Digital Technologies lessons.